 3.3.1.
-Overview of distribution network losses
+Overview of Distribution Network Losses

-Distribution network losses can be broadly defined as the difference between the electrical energy entering the distribution network and the electrical energy exiting it, for consumption purposes and properly accounted for, in percentage terms for a particular period5.
+Distribution network losses can be broadly defined as the difference between the electrical energy entering the distribution network and the electrical energy exiting it, for consumption purposes and properly accounted for, in percentage terms for a particular period.
 Losses are important because there is an environmental and economic cost associated with them.
 'Environmental impacts' is one of the six primary output categories in Ofgem RIIO regulatory framework.
 The management of, and reduction in electricity losses, both technical and non-technical, are an objective of the regulatory framework.
-The framework consists of four elements in the losses reduction mechanism to provide a strong input incentive for DNOs to manage losses efficiently: licence obligation, losses strategies, annual reporting and discretionary reward6.
-The economic reduction of losses is embedded within Northern Powergrid historical and existing asset procurement and network design policy decisions.
+The framework consists of four elements in the losses reduction mechanism to provide a strong input incentive for DNOs to manage losses efficiently: licence obligation, losses strategies, annual reporting and discretionary reward.
+The economic reduction of losses is

-^{5 &#}x27;CIRED WG CC-2015-2: Reduction of Technical and Non-Technical Losses in Distribution Networks'.
+5 &#x27;CIRED WG CC-2015-2: Reduction of Technical and Non-Technical Losses in Distribution Networks'.